 Keeping the Kefir Warm in Winter Months

-Your Maintenance Free Kefir culture loves warm temperatures of around 25°C to 36°C. For best results, keep your milk within this range during fermentation.
+Your Maintenance Free Kefir culture loves warm temperatures of around 25°C to 36°C. For best results, keep your milk, water or juices within this range during fermentation.
 Electric yoghurt makers are not suitable for kefir making as they run too hot and will damage the kefir culture.

 It's Ready When

-While the kefir may be ready after 12 hours, many people choose to ferment their kefir for up to 24 hours to give themselves a higher probiotic hit!
+While the kefir may be ready after 12 hours, many people choose to ferment their kefir for up to 24 hours and even longer to give themselves a higher probiotic hit!

 Sometimes the flavour of the kefir can become quite strong and yeasty (so if you are new to kefir, or just want to cut some of the acidity, simply shorten fermentation time or serve with fruit or honey).

 Maintenance Free Kefir is a combination of bacteria and yeast living together in unison.
-As with any fermented product, cleanliness is vital when making either milk or water kefir.
+As with any fermented product, cleanliness is vital when making kefir.

 You are deliberately creating the perfect environment to grow bacteria.
 Just be sure that you are only growing the starter culture that you have introduced and not some other microbe that blew in on the wind!